 Degrees, Certificates, & Transfer Preparation

-SMC offers Associate degrees, a specialized Bachelor degree, certificates of achievement, department certificates, and rigorous preparation for transfer in a wide selection of areas of study.
-See the “Academic Programs” section of the SMC catalog for complete details.
+SMC offers Associate degrees, a specialized Bachelor degree, certificates of achievement, department certificates, and rigorous preparation for transfer in a wide selection of areas of interest.
+See the “Academic and Career Paths” section of the SMC catalog at smc.edu/catalog for complete details.

 Admissions and Records Office Hours